disconnectme/disconnect-tracking-protection/descriptions.md

 [Go back to top](#tracker-descriptions-for-fingerprinters-and-cryptominers)

 ## ClickGuard
-This service has been classified as `Analytics`, `Anti-fraud` and `FingerprintingInvasive` for the following reasons:
+This service has been classified as `Anti-fraud`, `Advertising` and `FingerprintingInvasive` for the following reasons:
 ### Technical Review
 Script: `https://io.clickguard.com/s/cHJvdGVjdG9y/KsNIeBlt`
 1. Script embeds or includes snippets of an open source fingerprinting library, [fingerprintjs2](https://github.com/Valve/fingerprintjs2):